Oct 30, 2005

 This project can take anywhere from a day to three weeks to complete depending on your workforce.
-At the end you’ll be the proud owner of a hut that conforms to the strictest Cambodian construction quality standards.
+At the end you’ll be the proud owner of a hut that conforms to the strictest Cambodian construction quality and safety standards.

 We’re only building a single hut a ground area of roughly 4 metres x 3 metres is all that’s required, however the roof will overhand by approximately a metre at the sides.
 Basic tools required are a saw, a hammer, a selection of nails and a few large bolts, plus a spirit level and something with both 45 and 90 degree angles marked on it which will reduce the amount of guesswork required at various stages in construction.

 Finally, you’ll need a supply of illegal immigrant labour.
 No skillset of any kind isn’t important only the ability to lift, carry and hammer nails for 10 hours per day in any weather conditions.
 Cambodians are best, but I’m sure that Mexican or Chinese workers could be substituted without quality suffering.

 Step 1 – Mark out the land where your hut will be built, dig six holes roughly 30 centimeters deep these mark the corners of the 3 x 3 metre room plus the balcony area.
 Place a concrete support in each hole and have a couple of your workers stand around and kick dirt into the hole before trampling the earth down to provide stability.
 (If you’re not on a tight budget concrete can also be used instead of dry dirt to keep the supports in place.)